-The Series 2025B Bonds will be general obligations of the City for which the City will pledge its full faith and credit and power to levy direct general ad valorem taxes.
-In addition, the Series 2025B Bonds will be secured by and are payable from a 0.5% tax on the gross receipts from sales at retail sourced within the City limits which are taxable under the Minnesota sales and use tax laws and rules and local use on the storage, use, distribution or consumption of goods or services sourced within the limits of the City that are taxable under Minnesota sales and use tax laws and rules and any earnings and other amounts on hand in any of the funds and accounts established under the resolution awarding the sale of the Series 2025B Bonds.
-The pledge of the 0.5% of the sales and use tax was imposed by an ordinance adopted by the City Council on December 4, 2023.
+The Series 2025A Bonds will be special, limited obligations of the City and shall not constitute a debt for which the full faith and credit or taxing powers of the City will be pledged.
+The Series 2025A Bonds will be secured by and are payable from a 0.5% tax on the gross receipts from sales at retail sourced within the City limits which are taxable under the Minnesota sales and use tax laws and rules and local use on the storage, use, distribution or consumption of goods or services sourced within the limits of the City that are taxable under Minnesota sales and use tax laws and rules and any earnings and other amounts on hand in any of the funds and accounts established under the resolution awarding the sale of the Series 2025A Bonds.
+The pledge of the 0.5% of the sales and use tax was imposed by an ordinance adopted by the City

+Council on December 4, 2023.
 The sales and use tax had effective date of April 1, 2024, applies to sales and purchases made on or after April 1, 2024, and shall be in place for a period of 20 years or until the Project (hereinafter defined) is paid for, whichever comes first.
-The proceeds of the Series 2025B Bonds, along with available City funds, will be used to finance (i) a portion of the costs of construction of a community health and wellness center and related infrastructure in the City (the "Project"); (ii) and the costs associated with issuing the Series 2025B Bonds.
+The proceeds of the Series 2025A Bonds will be used to finance (i) a portion of the costs of construction of a community health and wellness center and associated infrastructure in the City (the "Project"), (ii) a project fund; (iii) a debt service reserve fund, (iv) a surplus reserve fund; and (v) the costs associated with issuing the Series 2025A Bonds.

-Additional financing for the Project will be provided by the City's Sales Tax Revenue Bonds, Series 2025A (the "Series 2025A Bonds"), which will be sold concurrently with the Series 2025B Bonds, but secured from different sources.
+Additional financing for the Project will be provided by the City's General Obligation Sales Tax Revenue Bonds, Series 2025B (the "Series 2025B Bonds"), which will be sold concurrently with the Series 2025A Bonds but secured from different sources.